 03. Start meetings on time, end meetings on time

 Starting meetings on time is the easiest way to save your agency time.
-A team of 12 starting a meet 10 minutes late means you've effectively lost two hours of work.
+A team of 12 starting a meeting 10 minutes late means you've effectively lost two hours of work.

 Back to back meetings are a sure-fire way to deliver cascading delays throughout the day.
-For those that use Google Calendar, they have meeting efficiency built-in with their 'Speedy Meeting' setting.
-When you check this feature in your Account Settings, 30 minute meetings end five minutes earlier, one hour meetings end 10 minutes early.
+Google Calendar has meeting efficiency built-in with its 'Speedy Meeting' setting.
+When you check this feature in your Account Settings, 30 minute meetings end five minutes earlier, and one hour meetings end 10 minutes early.
 Encourage your team to enable this for their meetings.

 04. Embrace real-time change

 These tools have the added benefit of auto-saving to the cloud, ensuring no matter where you are, you have access to the latest information.
-If you lose your laptop – like I did recently on a trip to Europe! – you can also be back up and running as soon as you have a replacement.
+If you lose your laptop, you can also be back up and running as soon as you have a replacement.

 05. Value not just the work but how you work

-Leaders that value their team's time, take proactive steps to audit, optimize and improve their company's practices and processes.
+Leaders who value their team's time take proactive steps to audit, optimise and improve their company's practices and processes.

-I'd encourage any team that is serious about increasing productivity to schedule regular time out of their day to critique the way they work.
+If you're serious about increasing productivity, schedule regular time out of your day to critique the way your team works.
 If you can find ways to continuously improve, break bad habits, and introduce new ones, you'll soon see not only an increase in long-term productivity, but an increase in your bottom line.

 Liked this?
 Try these...